Let it shine: Autofluorescence of Papanicolaou-stain improves AI-based cytological oral cancer detection: OC Classification Methods

 \paragraph*{Late fusion,} as illustrated in Fig.~\ref{fig:late_fusion}, typically involves concatenating high-level features, independently extracted by different (suitably selected) networks from each modality, to perform the final prediction of class labels.
 Late fusion is expected to be more robust than early fusion, since the integration of the high-level features alleviates the need of accurate image alignment.
 However, due to fusing features only in the final layer, this type of architecture has a much weaker ability to establish, and utilize, correspondence between the different modalities.

 \paragraph*{Intermediate fusion} utilizes features from different levels of the decision model to enhance the model’s ability to capture complex data relationships and to improve accuracy compared to late or early fusion.
 Whereas early fusion methods typically processes data in one branch, and late fusion methods comprise two branches (one for each modality), intermediate fusion frameworks often feature an additional (intermediate) ``fusion branch'', to process multi-level fused information in the network.
-Some examples follow in the coming subsections.
+Several approaches have been proposed regarding how to utilize the fusion branch within the network architecture, with the aim to find a most beneficial balance between monomodal feature enhancement and cross-modal information fusion.
+We evaluate three state-of-the-art deep fusion models, being representative examples of different strategies for intermediate fusion, to find a best performing one for the task of multimodal OC detection.